 - Digastric

 The second stage in which patients are encouraged to obtain the newly learned movements to a state of automatic function in normal facial expression is less predictable.
-Therefore we feel that muscle transfers give only minor advantages over static suspension operations.
-We feel that gracilis muscle transfer to trigeminal nerve can provide a more predictable facial movement than temporalis transfer.
+Therefore, muscle transfers may offer only minor advantages over static suspension procedures.
+In addition, a gracilis muscle transfer to the trigeminal nerve can provide predictable facial movement in contrast to a temporalis transfer.

 Patient satisfaction following a temporalis tendon transfer has been shown to be relatively high in several research papers.
-In a study published in Archives of Facial Plastic Surgery, a mean score of 8.5 (possible score of 10) in patients who underwent this procedure.
-Four patients were physician graded as excellent to superb.
-The other 3 patients were rated as having good postoperative results.
+In a study published in Archives of Facial Plastic Surgery, the mean score of patients who underwent a temporalis transfer was 8.5 out of 10).
+Four patients in the study were graded as excellent to superb, and three were rated as having good postoperative results.

-Movement was identified in every patient and ranged from 1.6 to 8.5 mm, with mean movement of the oral commissure of 4.2 mm.
-One patient developed postoperative salivary fluid collection that required drainage.
-(Source: Patrick J. Byrne, MD; Michael Kim, MD; Kofi Boahene, MD; Jennifer Millar, MSPT; Kris Moe, MD http://archfaci.ama-assn.org/cgi/content/abstract/9/4/234 )
+Furthermore, the facial movement of patients in the study was evaluated.
+It ranged from 1.6 to 8.5 mm, with mean movement of the oral commissure of 4.2 mm.
+And, one patient developed postoperative salivary fluid collection that required drainage.

 - Non-spontaneous dynamic reanimation